harader/music/decade_analysis/README.md

 It looks like there is a particular interesting relationship between time and acousticness, danceability, loudness, and valence!
 Let's look at these more closely.

 ### Acousticness

-![plot of chunk acousticness](figure/acousticness-1.png) Music has gotten *less* acousticness since the '50s', but with an increased bump in acousticness in the '10s (and a big increase in variance) it might be making a comeback.
+![plot of chunk acousticness](figure/acousticness-1.png)

+Music has gotten *less* acoustic since the '50s', but with an increased bump in acousticness in the '10s (and a big increase in variance) it might be making a comeback.

 Here are the five most "acoustic" songs from '50s: